ketul-kothari-gh/js-advanced/readme.md

 2. Can create custom properties on functions.
 3. Can pass as argument, use as return value in functions.

+Javascript does not support function overloading (as function are first class objects).
+JS does not enforce sending all parameters, end parameters if not given are treated as undefined. (because of hoisting) JS also does not support named parameters.
+But similar functionality can be achieved using Object destructuring.
+JS allows default values for parameters.

 # Function statement and Function expressions
 Expression - unit of code that do some work and return value
 ex: test === "dummy", test = "Test" --> returns value --> true/fase, Test